rusudinu/jwt-auth/README.md

 # JWT Auth

-## About

 This is an Auth Rest API, written in Spring Boot, that receives a username and password and registers the user.
 Authentication is then made using JWTs.

+## About

+After you run the project locally, swagger can be found [here](http://localhost:8095/swagger-ui/index.html?configUrl=/v3/api-docs/swagger-config#/), if dev profile is activated.

+To activate the dev profile, edit the run configuration and add the following line:
+`dev` in the Active profiles field.

 ## Others